wkubacka/depsmanager/README.md

 All retrieved data is stored in an **SQLite** database.

 The service also provides a **UI** for easily viewing and managing projects.
-There is currently **no possibility to remove individual dependencies** — only whole projects can be deleted.

 ---